meshcloud

 }

-Operators should generate a unique and random value for EXTERNAL_ID, e.g. a GUID. meshStack AWS Connector will supply this ExternalId only when accessing organization member accounts from a privileged (system) context.
+, e.g. a GUID. meshStack AWS Connector will supply this ExternalId only when accessing organization member accounts from a privileged (system) context.
 Using the ExternalId therefore increases the security of member accounts in your organization.

-Operators need to securely inject the generated credentials and EXTERNAL_ID into the configuration of the AWS Connector.
+Platform Operators need to securely inject the generated credentials and EXTERNAL_ID

 Set up AWS Account 2: Management

 Security Note: The demonstrated IAM Policies implement the minimum of configuration required to produce a working AWS integration using meshStack AWS Connector.
 This setup is based on the default AWS Organization configuration.
-We advise operators to determine the specific needs and requirements for their usage of AWS and implement more restrictive roles and policies.
+We advise Platform Operators to determine the specific needs and requirements for their usage of AWS and implement more restrictive roles and policies.

-This MeshfedServiceRole should be created in the management account with the following policy attached.
+should be created in the management account with the following policy attached.

 {